Shopping For Security Systems

 Swan Communications has a page that discusses this all in greater detail and provides the following equation for you or your tech-support to do the math and ensure you have the right equipment.

-Here’s a link to a helpful thread that really gets into detail:
+Here’s a link to a helpful thread that really gets into detail with regard to the specs required for better than average image quality:

 Here's the part about bit rates and how to calculate capacity if you're so inclined: